Andrflor/EnvyVim/docs/quickstart.md

 ```

 - if you edit the plugins.yaml ,it doesn't work. you can try to recache the cache. use this function `call dein#recache_runtimepath()`
-- you can check [my .thinkvim.d](https://github.com/taigacute/dotfiles/tree/master/thinkvim) for more usage.
+- you can check [my .config/envyvim](https://github.com/taigacute/dotfiles/tree/master/envyvim) for more usage.

 ## change colorscheme

-- ThinkVim provide a easy way to change colorscheme, use this keymap `Leader+tc` then thinkvim will write the colorscheme that your choose into cache file,ThinkVim will read this file to load colorscheme when next startup
+- ThinkVim provide a easy way to change colorscheme, use this keymap `Leader+tc` then envyvim will write the colorscheme that your choose into cache file,ThinkVim will read this file to load colorscheme when next startup

 - Add your favorite coloscheme file into colors folder